jexxa-projects/Jexxa/tutorials/TimeService/README.md

 *   30 minutes
 *   JDK 11 (or higher) installed
 *   Maven 3.6 (or higher) installed
-*   A running ActiveMQ instance (at least if you start the application with JMS)
+*   A running ActiveMQ instance (at least if you start the application with option `-jms`)
 *   curl or jconsole to trigger the application

 ## 1. Implementing Application Core